haquefardeen/awesome-dot/README.md

  - [Saito Network](https://www.dotmarketcap.com/coin/saito)- A blockchain process terabytes of data, decentralize from micropayments to email & social networks.
  - [House of Rome](https://www.dotmarketcap.com/coin/rome)- Assembling the great houses to build an APYRPG on Kusama & Polkadot.
  - [Crowns](https://www.dotmarketcap.com/coin/crowns)- The Crown Jewel of Incentivized Gaming.
- - [Demeter](https://www.dotmarketcap.com/coin/demeter)- A first Ceres airdrop token with its platform called Demeter Farming Platform and Play-to-Earn game called DEO    Arena.
+ - [Demeter](https://www.dotmarketcap.com/coin/demeter)- A first Ceres airdrop token with its platform called Demeter Farming Platform and
+   The play-to-Earn game is called DEO Arena.

 #### Utility
  - [Sora Validator](https://www.dotmarketcap.com/coin/sora-validator-token)- Utility & governance token used to reward validators on the SORA Network.